Mapping hydrodynamics for the facilitated exclusion and zero-range processes: The asymmetric case

 \subsection{Microscopic mapping}

 The microscopic mapping in the asymmetric case is the same as in the symmetric case except that we do not have the extra factor $\theta$ since the system is defined on the infinite lattice.
-As in the symmetric case, let us label the empty sites from left to right in the exclusion process $\{\eta (t)\}$ on $\bL_M=\Z$, as follows: let $X_0(t)$ be the position of the first empty site to the right of (or at) the origin.
-Then, for any $k>0$ (resp.~$k<0$), $X_k(t)$ is the position of the $(k+1)$-th empty site to the right (resp.~the $k$-th empty site to the left) of the origin.
-Since the jumps are nearest neighbor, the orders of the empty sites are preserved along the evolution of the process, \emph{i.e.}~for any $t \geq 0$,
+As in the symmetric case, let us label the empty sites from left to right in the exclusion process $\{\eta (t)\}$ on $\bL_M=\Z$, as follows: \lj{let $X_0(0)$ be the position of the first empty site to the right of (or at) the origin at the initial time.
+Then, for any $k>0$ (resp.~$k<0$), $X_k(0)$ is the position of the $(k+1)$-th empty site to the right (resp.~the $k$-th empty site to the left) of the origin at the initial time.
+We follow the trajectory of each of these empty sites throughout the configuration, and denote by $X_k (t)$ the position of the $k$-th empty site at time $t$.} Since the jumps are nearest neighbor, the orders of the empty sites are preserved along the evolution of the process, \emph{i.e.}~for any $t \geq 0$,

 For $y \in \Z$, let

 Then, as in Lemma \ref{lem:mapping}, $\{\omega (t)\}_{t\geqslant 0}$ is a Markov process on $\Gamma_M=\N^\Z$ which evolves according to the generator $N \genzr$ defined in \eqref{eq:DefLM}.
 On the infinite line, both processes have the same scaling, \textit{i.e.}~throughout this section, we choose $M=N$.